Kanban board

-A kanban board is one of the tools that can be used to implement the kanban work management system, at a personal or organizational level.
+A kanban board is a visual management tool to represent and track work as it progresses through stages of a process.
+It is commonly used to implement kanban work management practices at a personal, team, or organizational level.

 Kanban boards visually depict work at various stages of a process using cards to represent work items and columns to represent each stage of the process.
 Cards are moved from left to right to show progress and to help coordinate teams performing the work.
 A kanban board may be divided into horizontal "swimlanes" representing different kinds of work or different teams performing the work.

 Kanban boards can be used for knowledge work or manufacturing processes.

 Simple boards have columns for "waiting", "in progress", and "completed" or "to-do", "doing", and "done".
 Complex kanban boards can be created that subdivide "in progress" work into multiple columns to visualise the flow of work across a whole value stream map.

 According to the Project Management Institute, a kanban board is a "visualization tool that shows work in progress to help identify bottlenecks and overcommitments, thereby allowing the team to optimize the workflow."